mradzinski/kotlin-styleguide/README.md

-# Bixlabs Kotlin Styleguide
+# Bixlabs Kotlin Styleguide and rules

-This page contains the current coding style for the Kotlin language.
+This page contains the current coding style for the Kotlin language and some rules we use to encourage a healthy development environment.

 ## Naming Style